Body Art Businesses

 All participating body artists must be licensed or permitted by the State of Minnesota prior to the event.
 Body artists must show proof of license or permit to the Minneapolis Health Department, Food, Lodging & Pools staff.

-Submit the application with all required documents (listed on the application) and fee to Minneapolis Development Review.
+Submit the application with all required documents (listed on the application) and fee.

 Questions?
 Call 311 (612-673-3000).
 Ask to speak with an Environmental Health Supervisor.